-Link with other policies Relationship and Sex Education policy PE policy Science policy Relationships for Learning policy Equal Opportunities policy Health and Safety Policy
+Link with other policies

+Relationship and Sex Education policy PE policy Science policy Relationships for Learning policy Equal Opportunities policy Health and Safety Policy the curriculum.

-Resources
+Resources and planning

 We use key resources from the Education4Safeguarding website and the One Decision online resource which we subscribe to annually.
 Teachers will also source planning links which will be relevant to current local, national or world events, current teaching themes or cohort specific needs.
+Teachers follow a PSHE learning grid for each year group to ensure effective coverage of